outreachy/website/README.md

 >>>
 ```

-## Printing class variables and methods
+## Printing class variables and methods:

 The Python shell (which the Django shell uses) will print information about a class object.
 This includes the class methods and fields.